ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

             </figure>

         12. The `WiFi Running` screen will show up.
 Your TX module is now in WiFi mode.
-            - If the Script stopped and is showing a Syntax Error, do not worry.
+            - Do not worry if the Script stops and shows a Syntax Error.
 The module is still in WiFi mode.
-The Syntax Error could be because you're on an older radio, older EdgeTX/OpenTX firmware or both.
-It could also be due to the fact your TX module is on an earlier firmware version and you're using a more recent Lua Script.
+The Syntax Error could be because you're on an older radio, older EdgeTX/OpenTX firmware, or both.
+It could also be because your TX module is on an earlier firmware version, and you're using a more recent Lua Script.

         13. Using a WiFi-capable device such as your smartphone or laptop, scan for the `ExpressLRS TX` Access Point.
 Connect to this Access Point.